 Articles and Book Chapters

 “IL Instruction in the Library Classroom: Historicizing the Library.”
 The Grounded Instruction Librarian: Participating in The Scholarship of Teaching and Learning.
 Eds.
 Melissa Mallon, Rhonda Huisman, Lauren Hays, Cara Bradley, and Jackie Belanger.
 ACRL (forthcoming).

-“Behavioral Expectations for the Mommy Librarian: The Successful Reference Transaction as Emotional Labor.” (with E. Pappas and C. Emmelhainz).
+“Behavioral Expectations for the Mommy Librarian: The Successful Reference Transaction as Emotional Labor.” (with Erin Pappas and Celia Emmelhainz).
 The Feminist Reference Desk: Concepts, Critiques, and Conversations.
 Ed.
 Maria Accardi (2017).

 “Carrots in the Brownies: Incorporating Critical Librarianship in Unlikely Places” Critical Library Pedagogy Handbook.
 Eds.
 Nicole Pagowsky and Kelly McElroy (2016).

-“Thinking Through Visualizations: Critical Data Literacy Through Remittances.” (with E. Pappas and C. Emmelhainz).
+“Thinking Through Visualizations: Critical Data Literacy Through Remittances.” (with Erin Pappas and Celia Emmelhainz).
 Critical Library Pedagogy Handbook.
 Eds.
 Nicole Pagowsky and Kelly McElroy (2016).

 “Compliant Trust: The Public Good and Democracy in the Core Values of Librarianship” Library Trends 64.3 (2016).